 Why would leaders standardize their own leadership tasks?

 Not all leadership tasks can be standardized, especially those ad hoc or strategic tasks.
-Generally speaking, the higher up in seniority, the less scope there is for standardization of work practices.
+Generally speaking, the higher up in seniority, the less need there is for standardization of work practices.
 However, even at the top, there is always some degree of work that can be standardized.

-A core aspect of LSW is ensuring that standard processes and procedures are in place and are consistently followed at all levels of the organization.
-Standardization must be built from the bottom up, starting with the work that is done at operator level because this is closest to where value is being created for the customer, and building up to executive level.
-Structured, standardized work should therefore make up around 95 percent of work at an operator level.
+A core aspect of LSW is ensuring that standard processes and procedures are in place and consistently followed at all levels of the organization.
+Standardization must be built from the bottom up, starting with the work that is done at operator level, because this is closest to where value is being created for the customer, and building up to executive level.
+Structured, standardized work should therefore make up around 95% of work at an operator level.

-|LSW for team leaders (roughly 80 percent of time is spent on standardized tasks)|
+|LSW for team leaders (roughly 80% of time is spent on standardized tasks)|

 |Standardized team leader tasks, which should be structured between other leaders in the same role or level, could include shift handovers, problem-solving methodology and administrative tasks.
 These tasks could also include routine, scheduled activities to verify that operators at shop floor level are following their standard procedures and work.|

-|LSW for middle managers (roughly 50 percent of their time is spent on standardized tasks)|
+|LSW for middle managers (roughly 50% of their time is spent on standardized tasks)|

 |At this level, there are still portions of work that are standardized between leaders in similar roles, such as meetings, problem-solving, reporting and administrative tasks.
 Middle management LSW would also include routine and structured activities to verify that team leaders and supervisors are also following standard procedures and work.
-This could be executed by doing gemba walks, as well as documenting reviews that are generated by teams and team leaders.
+This could be executed by doing on-site or remote gemba walks, as well as documenting reviews that are generated by teams and team leaders.
 Middle management’s primary focus is team leaders or supervisors, but coaching should still be done at shop floor level as well.|

-|LSW for site leadership level (roughly 25 percent of their time is spent on standardized tasks)|
+|LSW for site leadership level (roughly 25% of their time is spent on standardized tasks)|

 |Even at site leadership level there is a fair amount of standardized work.
 Activities that are common between leaders at this level should be standardized too, including meetings, problem-solving methodology, reporting and administrative tasks.
 Additionally, there should be routine, structured activities to verify that middle managers are following their standard procedures and standard work.
-This can be executed through direct observation and reviewing of standardized documentation.
+This can be executed through direct observation and reviewing of standard work documents.
 Site leaders’ primary focus is on middle managers, but there is still some coaching that should take place at all levels.|

-|LSW for the executive leadership team (roughly 10 percent of their time is spent on standardized tasks)|
+|LSW for the executive leadership team (roughly 10% of their time is spent on standardized tasks)|

 |Executive leaders should have a standard process that they use for strategy development and goal setting, as well as reporting (FAFSA, financial controls and reporting).
 Additionally, they should include routine-frequency gemba walks at all the sites for which they are responsible.
 Their primary focus is on leading site leaders, but some coaching should take place at all levels.|

 There is a certain degree of coaching-style leadership across all levels.
 Is this what makes LSW an integrated effort?

 Leaders cannot verify standards unless these standards have been established where the work is actually done.
 Building from the bottom up ensures the process is following the standards aligned to support the business’ priorities.